360manu/kettlerUSB2BLE/README.md

 Your kettler bike should appear as KettlerBLE device with two services (power & FTMS)

 ### website
+The Bridge is also a simple web server.
+It help debuging and have more feedback on the current state of the bike.

+I use a static IP for the PI (see the doc of your router)
-*  modify the index.ejs file with the ip of your raspbery
+* modify the index.ejs (line 47) file with the ip of your raspbery
 * start your browser pi-adress:3000

 you can follow the bridge activity on a simple website.
-It will display the current power, HR et speed and some logs
+It will display the current power, HR et speed and some logs.
+It's also possible to switch gears.

 ## future